grandey/grandey.github.io/index.md

 ![Photo](dsc08007_small.jpg)

-Alongside climate science, I am also interested in [theology](https://www.methodist.org.sg/methodist-message/christ-centred-creation-care/).
-I find that theology complements science in helping me to [understand and respond to the climate crisis](https://youtu.be/5siXD-26v4M).
+Alongside climate science, I am also interested in Christian **theology**.
+I find that theology complements science in helping me to understand and respond to the climate crisis.
+I have explored this theme through articles (for [BioLogos](https://biologos.org/articles/the-beauty-of-climate-science-in-a-broken-world), the [Methodist Message](https://www.methodist.org.sg/methodist-message/christ-centred-creation-care/), and [Salt&Light](https://saltandlight.sg/faith/the-great-commandment-includes-creation-care/)) and talks (including at the [Justice Conference Asia](https://thirst.sg/climate-change-jca-2019/) and a [secondary school](https://youtu.be/5siXD-26v4M)).

 ## External links
 GitHub: [github.com/grandey](https://github.com/grandey)